CybersecurityAutomationWorkshop/caw2022/index.md

-Should we reach limits (if any) on the number of physical attendees, some sort of rules will need to be worked out well in advance on who is eligible to attend.
+Should we reach limits (if any) on the number of physical attendees, some sort of rules will need to be worked out, well in advance, on who is eligible to attend.
 Rules would probably
 be based on sweat equity,